mamasitttaaaa/Email_classification/README.md

 This web application automatically classifies email texts into 34 distinct categories.
 The classifier is based on deepset/gbert-base (BERT for German) and is trained on an internal dataset of 5,000 labeled emails.
 The training pipeline now includes an explicit validation split for checkpoint selection via macro F1 and early stopping.
 Final quality is reported on a held-out test set that is never used for model selection.
+The best-performing model uses class-weighted cross-entropy with boosted weights for underrepresented financial classes and mild label smoothing, achieving a macro F1 of 0.8938 and accuracy of 0.892 on the test set.

 ## Project structure